terraform-provider-openstack/terraform-provider-openstack/website/docs/r/images_image_v2.html.markdown

 * `tags` - (Optional) The tags of the image.
 It must be a list of strings.
     At this time, it is not possible to delete all tags of an image.

+* `verify_checksum` - (Optional) If false, the checksum will not be verified once the image is finished uploading.
+Defaults to true.

 * `visibility` - (Optional) The visibility of the image.
 Must be one of "public", "private", "community", or "shared".
 The ability to set the visibility depends upon the configuration of the OpenStack cloud.